Advocacy 101: A Mom Became a Special Needs Advocate, Pt. 3

 Encouragement for Parents raising kids with Special Needs

-My biggest words of encouragement is try to treat your child more alike than different from other kids, and don’t forget to go into their world.
-It is easy to get lost in trying to make them meet all of those developmental mile stones, but sometimes it is better to put that list away.
+My biggest word of encouragement is to try to treat your child as though her or she is more alike than different from other kids, and don’t forget to go into their world.
+It is easy to get lost in trying to make them meet all of those developmental milestones, but sometimes it is better to put that list away.

-If you read the Caregiver’s Ladder affirmations there are a lot of things I encourage families to constantly be working on.
+There are a lot of things I encourage families to be working on constantly.
 Understanding the stages of grief helps to understand how you react to certain situations.
 When the school would tell me everything my son could not do, I would go into denial mode since the school had no hope.
 In the grief stage of denial I was not realistic, but I was frustrated with them not seeing Jake.
 Our kids are just different, and being different is NOT a bad thing.
-It is all right to take a break and get a babysitter, and try to find friends with kids with disabilities so you have someone to talk with about the ups and downs.
-And most importantly never ever lose hope; God does miraculous things every day.
+It is all right to take a break and get a babysitter.
+Try to find friends with kids with disabilities so you have someone to talk with about the ups and downs.
+And most importantly never ever lose hope—God does miraculous things every day.

 How Parents Can Become Effective Special Needs Advocates

 • Read as much as you can about your child’s diagnosis.
-At least every 6 months or so, do a search on his syndrome for new medical journals.
-Don’t be afraid to teach doctors about your child and the syndrome/medical condition.
+At least every 6 months or so, do a search on his syndrome for new medical publications.
+Don’t be afraid to teach doctors about your child and the syndrome or medical condition.
 It is almost impossible to find a doctor who knows everything about every syndrome, and you know your child best.
 Each child is their own unique person and will not be exactly like another child with the same disorder.
-There will be similarities but they will not be exactly alike.
+There will be similarities, but they will not be exactly alike.

-• Partner up with other families that have kids with special needs, and take turns going to various conferences and share the information with each other.
-Locate a support group like Caregivers Ladder or any other group to meet other families.
+• Partner up with other families that have kids with special needs, take turns going to various conferences, and share the information with each other.
+Locate a support group to meet other families.
 Many families have time saving information to share.

 • Learn as much as you can about Special Education Law.
 It is also good to attend one another’s children’s IEP’s.
 Remember: You do not have to have a child with the exact same diagnosis to help one another.

-• When the law is getting ready to change write your state representative.
+• When the law is getting ready to change, write your state representative.
 You are your child’s voice.
-We testified in Nebraska with Jake once and it was a great experience, with our testimony and others testimonies it prevented a change in Medicaid waivers for a year.
+We testified in Nebraska with Jake once and it was a great experience.
+With our testimony and others, a change was prevented in Medicaid waivers for a year.

 • Don’t forget to ask questions, ask questions, and ask questions.